Robustness of Neural Ratio and Posterior Estimators to Distributional Shifts for Population-Level Dark Matter Analysis in Strong Gravitational Lensing: Methods

 The parameter space that needs to be integrated over is defined by the parameters of interest $\vartheta$.
 For our NRE, this is a two-dimensional space (e.g., the normalization and slope of the subhalo mass function, discussed in Section~\ref{sec:train_nre}), making the integral in the posterior calculation low-dimensional and tractable.

 In the limit of unlimited training data from the same distribution as the test data and perfect learning, the NRE is capable of predicting the marginal likelihood-to-evidence ratio perfectly.
 However, in practice, these conditions are unattainable.
 To ensure the reliability and accuracy of the NRE at the time of inference, the trained NRE is calibrated.
+The calibration ensures that the NRE’s outputs — the predicted likelihood-to-evidence ratios — correctly match the true frequencies of parameters in practice.
 This calibration process addresses potential biases, overconfidence or underconfidence, and discrepancies in the uncalibrated outputs produced by the NRE.
 The calibration procedure follows the method described in \citet{brehmer2019mining, Brehmer_Sidd_2019_NRE}.